CastielSpn/Georgian-food-restaurant/README.md

-First type
+# First type
-npm install
+# 'npm install'
-in your cmd or powershell
+# in your cmd or powershell